lmondada/dphil-thesis/content/03_compiler/03_graph_defs.md

 <!-- prettier-ignore-start -->
 {{% figure
     src="/svg/minir-graph.svg"
-    width="60%"
+    width="58%"
     enlarge="full"
     caption="An equivalent representation of the computation above, now representing operations as boxes and values as wires.
 The arrow direction indicates the flow from value definition to value use(s).
 Dashed arrows have been changed to point to regions instead of individual operations."
 %}}
 <!-- prettier-ignore-end -->

-The two representations are equivalent, but the rewriting semantics are clearest when viewing values as vertices.
+The two representations are equivalent, but the rewriting semantics are most explicit when viewing values as vertices.

 ### Type graph